An Introduction to Plain Lime Plastering

 This practical course covers the mixing and application of lime plaster to lath, masonry and modern substrates, which includes pricking up and base coats, float coats and setting coats.
 It provides a brief introduction to running a cornice in-situ.

-Course participants may have practical plastering skills, and experienced plasterers used to working in gypsum will particularly benefit from the course.
-We also welcome anyone interested in learning about plain lime plastering for their home or old building(s) under their care.
+Ideally, course participants should have practical plastering skills, and experienced plasterers used to working in gypsum will particularly benefit from the course.

 Spaces are limited - advance booking is recommended.